Consolidated Endowment Fund (CEF)

 Spending Policy Update

-The Board of Regents have a fiduciary responsibility to set an endowment spending policy that maintains the CEF’s purchasing power to ensure the same level of program support in the future as it provides today.
-Given current financial market volatility and projected longer-term lower returns for the CEF, the University of Washington Investment Management Company (UWINCO) Board recommended reducing the spending rate from 5% to 4.5%.
+The Board of Regents have a fiduciary responsibility to set an endowment spending policy that maintains the CEF's purchasing power to ensure the same level of program support in the future as it provides today.
+To keep distributions apace with inflation, University Advancement, the University of Washington Investment Management Company (UWINCO) and the Office of Finance, Planning & Budgeting recommended an increase in the spending rate from 4.5% to 4.75%, effective July 1, 2026 (FY27).

 Investment Performance